-For the three months ended September 30, 2021, we reported a loss of \$5,966 and a negative cash flow from operations of \$5,073.
-We had an accumulated deficit of 119,655 and had cash and cash equivalents of \$19,339 as of September 30, 2021.
-We are in the clinical stage and have not generated any revenues to-date.
+For the nine months ended March 31, 2022, we reported a loss of \$17,215 and a negative cash flow from operations of \$15,400.
+We had an accumulated deficit of \$130,908 and had cash and cash equivalents of \$8,839 as of March 31, 2022.
+We are in the clinical stage and have not generated any revenues to date.
 We do not have the prospect of achieving revenues until such time that our product candidates are commercialized, or partnered, which may not ever occur.
-In the near future, we will require additional funding to maintain our clinical trials, research and development projects, and for general operations.
+On April 14, 2022 we completed a registered direct financing for net proceeds of approximately \$7.9 million.
+Even with the proceeds from this financing, in the near future, we will require additional funding to maintain our clinical trials, research and development projects, and for general operations.
 These circumstances indicate substantial doubt exists about our ability to continue as a going concern within one year from the date of filing of the condensed consolidated interim financial statements.

 Consequently, management is pursuing various financing alternatives to fund our operations so we can continue as a going concern.
 However, the coronavirus ("COVID-19") pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
-Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
+Management plans to continue to pursue opportunities to secure the necessary financing through the issue of new equity, debt, and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
 We may not be able to raise sufficient additional capital and may tailor our drug candidate development program based on the amount of funding we are able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.